 2. Travel plans

-Due to the ongoing COVID-19 pandemic, Canada has introduced travel restrictions and additional requirements for any travelers arriving in Canada from another country, including a 14-day quarantine upon arrival.
-Carefully review and follow all of the steps in our Travel to Canada Guide including submitting a BCIT Travel & Self-Isolation Plan to ensure that your travel plans are successful.
+Due to the ongoing COVID-19 pandemic, Canada has introduced travel restrictions and additional requirements for any travelers arriving in Canada from another country.
+Carefully review and follow all of our Travel to Canada Guide steps, including submitting a BCIT Travel & Self-Isolation Plan to ensure that your travel plans are successful.

 It’s never too early to begin researching housing options.
 Check out our Housing Guide for some helpful options and tips to get you started.